 BharatPe - Future Goals

 BharatPe is a QR code-based payment app for offline businessmen and retailers.
-The company has its headquarters in New Delhi, but there are around 5 more offices of BharatPe across the country.
-The app, which allows its users to accept UPI payments for free through the BharatPe QR code, is hugely beneficial for the small merchants and kirana stores and their owners.
+The company has its headquarters in New Delhi, but there are around five more offices of BharatPe across the country.
+The app, which allows its users to accept UPI payments for free through the BharatPe QR code, is hugely beneficial for small merchants and Kirana stores and their owners.
 Along with offering easy and interoperable QR codes for effortless UPI payments, BharatPe also extends Bharat Swipe (POS machine) for card acceptance and small business financing.
 Furthermore, the company also offers merchant loans of up to Rs 7 lakhs that can be availed for a duration of 3 to 12 months.

 BharatPe also owns a peer-to-peer lending platform called 12% Club.
 BharatPe also launched the Digital Gold product in 2020.
 This will allow the users to transact for 24-carat gold with 99.5% purity.